 Table of Contents

-The best restaurants in Belfast
+Our favourite restaurants in Belfast

-2. Holohan’s at the Barge
+3. Holohan’s at the Barge

 The views at Holohan’s Barge are almost as good as the food.
 Situated on a refurbished barge, the sea is literally right next to the dining area here.